Decoding the Web of Belief

 Conception

-During a morning walk in mid 2024, I had a simple thought:
+During a morning walk in mid-2024, I had a simple thought:

 "If you could create a physical map of all conspiracy theories and how they are related, what would it look like?"

 At the time, I had just finished research on building knowledge graphs from unstructured data.
 If it was possible to construct graphs from scientific publications, it seemed reasonable that similar, analytical approaches could work for any unstructured source.
-Years prior I attended a talk by Simon DeDeo at an event hosted by the Santa Fe institute.
+Years prior, I attended a talk by Simon DeDeo at an event hosted by the Santa Fe institute.
 He shared research findings on how humans construct explanations and how those explanations can go wrong.
 I’ve long been interested in extreme expressions of human behavior: historical tragedies, war, peak physical performance, and non-conformist belief systems.
 The idea of compiling a map of the most extreme explanations we’ve created about the world fascinated me.

-So I set out to build a graph of conspiracy theories, unsure whether the results would be insightful or incoherent, but confident the process itself would be interesting.
+So I set out to build a graph of conspiracy theories, unsure whether the results would be insightful or incoherent, but confident the process itself would be revealing.
 This project is technical in nature, spanning data engineering, natural language processing, large language models, the mechanics of knowledge graphs, named entity recognition, relation extraction and applied mathematics.
 I walk through the work end to end, from raw source data to the constructed graph, and then step back to reflect on what, if anything, the structure of the graph reveals.

-Mapping The Territory
+Mapping the Territory

 Before setting out on this journey, it’s important to be clear about the destination.
-I knew what I wanted to create from the beginning, I just wasn’t sure how well it would work.
+I knew what I wanted to create from the beginning; I just wasn’t sure how well it would work.

 I wanted to build a graph.
 Not a chart, the kind most of us remember from math class, but a graph.
 The kind of graph used in graph theory, sociology, biology, and other fields.
 This wasn’t new territory for me; I’d built graphs from unstructured data before in my professional work.

 At its core, a graph is made up of nodes and edges.
 Nodes represent things, while edges represent the relationships between those things.
 In this case, I wanted the nodes to represent ideas, the building blocks of conspiracy theories.
 These might be things like JFK, the Illuminati, and so on.
-The edges would describe how those ideas relate to one another, with each relationship assigned a strength ranging from 0 for a very loose connection and 1 for a very strong one.
+The edges would describe how those ideas relate to one another, with each relationship assigned a strength ranging from 0 for a very loose connection to 1 for a very strong one.

-A graph like this can tell us a lot.
+A graph like the one shown above can tell us a lot.
 It can reveal which ideas are most closely related, based on the strength of the connections between them.
 It can show which ideas are the most central or influential, indicated by nodes with the greatest number of connections.
 And it can even surface distinct conspiracy theories themselves, emerging naturally as clusters within the graph.

-A graph like the one shown above becomes our map.
-It’s the structure that helps us navigate the landscape of ideas, and it’s exactly what we’re trying to build.
+This structure becomes our map, helps us navigate the landscape of ideas, and it’s exactly what we’re trying to build.

 Where Theories Live

 Conspiracy theories are, at their core, ideas.
 To map them in the aggregate, those ideas must first be captured and combined in some concrete form.
-Many philosophers including Plato, Thomas Hobbes, Hegel, and Wittgenstein, have emphasized the deep entanglement between thought, speech, language, and writing.
+Many philosophers, including Plato, Thomas Hobbes, Hegel, and Wittgenstein, have emphasized the deep entanglement between thought, speech, and writing.
 If ideas are inseparable from the language that gives them shape, then collecting language becomes a way of collecting thought itself.
-As Wittgenstein put it in the Tractatus Logico-Philosophicus, “The limits of my language mean the limits of my world.”
+As Wittgenstein put it in the Tractatus Logico-Philosophicus, “The limits of my language are the limits of my world.”

 If we accept the assumption that written text is strongly correlated with thought, then text becomes an ideal substrate for constructing a knowledge graph of conspiracy theories.
 The task, then, is to assemble a corpus that captures how these ideas are articulated, debated, and refined in the wild.